 What settings are used in the simulations?
 What if I have no experience in a particular setting or with a particular type of client?

-The registration of psychotherapists in Ontario has its foundation in candidates meeting established eligibility requirements.
-Once registered, Psychotherapists work within their scope of practice and boundaries of competence without any restriction on geographic location or particular setting.
+The registration of psychotherapists and counselling therapists has its foundation in candidates meeting established eligibility requirements.
+Once registered, Psychotherapists and Counselling Therapists work within their scope of practice and boundaries of competence without any restriction on geographic location or particular setting.
 The registration examination aligns with this regulatory fact.
 While the examination provides a variety of settings, it is the profession-based competencies that are being assessed in each simulation.
 The settings are provided to offer context to the test-taker and to address the variety of clients and systems that entry-to-practice practitioners may experience and the need for them to provide good client care based on professional competencies.

 The registration examination includes a “test-retest” feature in which the same competency is assessed in different circumstances in the same examination (e.g., active listening with a geriatric man and active listening with a young child; risk assessment in an out-patient facility and risk assessment in private practice).